INC2 Introduction

 Gathering of Contact Group 2 Photo by IISD/ENB | Kiara Worth

-The concluding session on Friday was marked by intense deliberation, with the secretariat finally receiving its mandate.
+The concluding session on Friday was marked intense deliberation.
+With the secretariat finally receiving its mandate.
 The second INC ended on a high note, with the secretariat empowered to begin drafting the treaty.
-Subsequent INC meetings were scheduled for Nairobi, Kenya, Ottawa, Canada, and South Korea.
+Nairobi.
+Kenya, Ottawa, Canada, and South Korea.

 Next Steps

-Regrettably, intercessional work was not decided upon, which could have advanced the process between INC2 and INC3.
-While numerous pollution types and solutions were discussed, there is still a lack of consolidated definitions for key concepts like “problematic or unnecessary plastics,” “sustainable plastic production and consumption,” and “circular economy.”
+Regrettably, intercessional work was not decided.
+Which could have advanced the process between INC2 and INC3.
+There is still a lack of consolidated definitions for key concepts like.
+“Problematic or unnecessary plastics,” “sustainable plastic production and consumption,” and “circular economy.”

 Our Director of Advocacy Mark Minneboo with Chilean Delegation